shuait/cvat/cvat/apps/documentation/Annotation_page_walk_through.md

  1. Annotation Panel Overview.
 Below is an example annotation panel, each panel section and their functionalities will be introduced.
       ![](static/documentation/annotationWalkThru/AnnoPanelOverview.png)

  2. **Function Panel**.
 A Button to create new worker instance.
-After pressing *Create Worker/Track* button, hover your mouse to Annotation Area and place the default skeleton to proper area.
+After pressing *Create Worker/Track* button, move your mouse to Annotation Area and place the default skeleton to proper area.

     - use the correct skeleton **left-right** orientation.
 We use worker's left and right as the correct orientation.
 Before placing the skeleton, press "**Ctrl**" key and move your mouse to switch left and right.